 Research

-I am broadly interested in deep learning and natural language processing, specifically the emergent
+I am broadly interested in natural language processing, specifically how to encourage factuality in language models.

 Thanks to my amazing mentors and collaborators! ☺